soof-golan/soofgolan.com/_posts/stockr.md

 ### My Backend

 There isn't one, unless you count the static serving of the client.
-By the way, Cloudflare Pages is a pretty cool product. maybe I'll write about it at some point.
+By the way, I really liked [Cloudflare Pages](https://pages.cloudflare.com/). maybe I'll write about that product at some point.

 ## Conclusion